It might be a little unsettling If your pet dog breathes fast while sleeping.

 Furthermore, a dog’s exercise has an impact on its respiration.
 A little sleep after a game of fetch or a walk in the park.
 This can make your pet breathe a little heavier and yawn for a while when you pet him.

-Your dog might just be uncomfortable where he’s sleeping.
-Which might cause him to breathe fast or moan.
+Your dog might be uncomfortable where he’s sleeping, which might cause him to breathe fast or moan.

 These dog beds are well-reviewed and are of good quality.
 These should give your dog all the comfort it needs.